jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 We'll explain more of what all these keywords mean in later lessons.
 For now, use `public`!

->Instructor Note: Refer back to main method and point out `static` modifier.
-Perhaps eliminate static from a method and point out the Lint error **

 Any method that is called from within a static context must also be static.
 So, for all methods, for now use, `public static`.
 Again, we'll explain more what this means later.